-The Homes Strategy is structured as follows:
+The draft Homes Strategy is structured as follows:

-- Part One describes how we developed the strategy. - Part Two explores the key local challenges we're seeking to address. - Part Three is the action plan and includes proposed outcomes, actions and timelines to help address the challenges - Appendices includes definitions of key terms, as well as sources for further information.
+- Part One describes how we developed the draft strategy and how to take part in the process. - Part Two explores the key local challenges we're seeking to address. - Part Three is the action plan and includes proposed outcomes, actions and timelines to help address the challenges - Appendices includes definitions of key terms, as well as sources for further information.